 - We do not recommend using scheduled posts for accounts that contain fewer than 5 posts.

-- For Parasite to work properly, you need to make sure that two-factor authentication is disabled on your connected Instagram accounts.
+- For Parasite to work properly, you need to make sure that two-factor authentication is enabled on your connected Instagram accounts.

 - We pay special attention to the fact that the total age of the Instagram account, often called “Pull-back”, does not matter if there was no activity in it during this time.
 For example, the account was registered a year ago, but the first activity in it was committed a month ago.
 In this case, the age of this account, according to Instagram, will be one month, not a year.